Skip to main content

 • Fires to burn vegetation on residential property may only burn vegetation from the same property, and the fire can be no larger than 4x4x3 feet.

-• Contact your local fire department to see if you need a burning permit for your fire.
-(Recreational fires are exempt.)
+• Contact your local fire department to find out if you need a permit for your fire (recreational fires are exempt).

-Puget Sound Clean Air Agency regulations still apply for the regulation to limit environmental, health, and pollution problems.
+Puget Sound Clean Air Agency regulations still apply to limit environmental, health, and pollution problems.

-• Air quality burn bans may be issued even though there is no fire danger burn ban.
+• Air quality burn bans may be issued even though there is no fire safety burn ban.

 • Burning to clear land for development (i.e., building a new structure or subdivision), is prohibited.